Do I Believe People Can Change?

-Click here for last week's installment in this series, and stay tuned for the third installment.
-In the meantime, here are some other helpful reading materials to help you consider whether pursuing a mentoring relationship with a former or current prisoner is for you.
+Here are some other helpful reading materials to help you consider whether pursuing a mentoring relationship with a former or current prisoner is for you:

 *Although this resource is intended to assist those desiring to work with people in prison, the principles discussed here should apply to anyone considering how they can best come alongside anyone in a mentoring relationship.

 Make sure you don' t miss out on any of our helpful articles and incredible transformation stories!
 Sign up to receive our weekly newsletter, and you' ll get great content delivered directly to your inbox.